Cyrus Byington

-Cyrus Byington (March 11, 1793 – December 31, 1868) was a Christian missionary from Massachusetts who began working with the Choctaw in Mississippi in 1821.
+Cyrus Byington (March 11, 1793 – December 31, 1868) was an American Christian missionary from Massachusetts who began working with the Choctaw in Mississippi in 1821.
 Although he had been trained as a lawyer, he abandoned law as a career and became a minister affiliated with the American Board of Commissioners for Foreign Missions.
 During this period he learned the Choctaw language, which was then entirely unwritten.
 He also began to develop a Choctaw orthography.

 After the U.S. government began enforcing its Indian Removal policy to relocate Native Americans from their lands in the Southeastern states to Indian Territory, later called Oklahoma, during the 19th century, in 1835, Byington and his family returned to the new Choctaw homeland and founded a mission near Eagletown.
 He sought to construct a lexicon and develop other linguistic tools for the Choctaw language to translate Christian prayers, hymns, and bible passages.
 Byington's work is considered one of the most complete lexicons for a Native American language.
 He worked nearly 50 years translating Choctaw as a written language.

 Family

-Cyrus met Sophia Nye (1800-1880), the daughter of a prosperous family living in Marietta, Ohio in October 1827.
+Cyrus met Sophia Nye (1800–1880), the daughter of a prosperous family living in Marietta, Ohio, in October 1827.
 Less than a week after their meeting, he proposed marriage to her (which she apparently did not accept immediately), then left for a preaching tour.
 During their separation, he wrote passionate letters to her, asking her again to marry him and accompany him back to Mississippi, where he served as a minister to the Choctaws.
-The letters were obviously persuasive, for the couple married in December 1827 and set off on their life-long partnership shortly afterward.
+The letters were obviously persuasive, for the couple married in December 1827 and set off on their lifelong partnership shortly afterward.

 The Byington family was very susceptible to local illnesses during the early part of their tenure at Eagletown.
 Cyrus and his wife both fell critically ill several times.
-Cyrus' sister joined the mission in 1839, but died of illness a few weeks later.
+Cyrus's sister joined the mission in 1839, but died of illness a few weeks later.
 Their elder son died in 1840, at the age of eleven, while their younger son died in 1846 at the age of two and a half.